RocketFuel-BlockChain-Inc/rocketfuel-plugin-prestashop/README.md

 7. Find "RocketFuel" in the list of modules below.
 8. Click "Configure".
 9. Enter "Merchant ID" (provided in RocketFuel merchant UI for registered merchants).
+10. Enter "Public signature" (provided in RocketFuel).
-10. Copy a callback URL
+11. Copy a callback URL
-11. Click Save.
+12. Click Save.
-12. Go to your RocketFuel merchant account.
+13. Go to your RocketFuel merchant account.
-13. Click "Edit" in the bottom left corner.
+14. Click "Edit" in the bottom left corner.
 A window will pop up.
-14. Paste callback URL.
+15. Paste callback URL.
-15. Click "Save".
+16. Click "Save".